 Additionally, it has large and well-spaced buttons that let you input your desired frequencies easily and conveniently.
 Plus it comes with an auto-tuning step feature that allows you to tune a band up or down with ease.

 The ICOM IC-718 provides up to 100 watts of adjustable power, so you can enjoy prolonged communication time.
 There is also a VOX feature and provides a total of 101 memory channels.

-All in all, the ICOM IC-718 base station is a great basic option with all the necessary functions and features to communicate using your ham radio effectively.
+All in all, the ICOM IC-718 is one of the best ham radio base stations under budget.
+It is a great basic option with all the necessary functions and features to communicate using your ham radio effectively.
 The device is quite easy to operate, without the many bells and whistles that can be confusing for beginners.

 Icom IC-718 Specifications